 I know that I’m the one taking care of him, but I like to think that on some level we take care of each other.
 Is it too melodramatic to say that all we’ve really got in this world is each other?
-Just kidding, I’ve got lots of friends :P but he’s stuck with me.
+Just kidding, I’ve got some friends, but he’s stuck with me.
 Poor guy.

 I think I wrote about a community meditation group that I started a few weeks ago.
 This past week, one of my neighbors joined for the first time and I did my best to introduce her to the form of meditation that I’ve been practicing.
 Before she left, I sent her a link to download Sam Harris’s Waking Up app, so that she could go through Sam’s introductory course on her own in between our weekly sessions.

 The next day I got a text from her with a screenshot of that day’s meditation along with the caption: “Day 2 completed.”